 After first entering ‘Fox Village’ (entry is 1000 yen/$10) you will find that there are several smaller enclosures inside, housing different kinds of cute and furry creatures including rabbits, small horses and goats.
 You can then enter the main gate into the realm of the foxes.
 As you walk along a wooden path, furry foxes can be found curled up next to each other, sleeping under trees or roaming around the enclosure on both sides of the path.
 The more curious critters might scurry after you for a while or scoot in and around your legs.
 They are quite used to human visitors so you can approach them pretty closely to take some pictures, but you must NOT touch them – they are still wild animals and have been known to bite (you will have a briefing about this in Japanese before you enter, complete with plenty of visuals to help you understand)!

 If you want to, you can also purchase a small bag of treats (100 yen/$1) and try feeding some of them from a platform in a clearing towards the end of the path.
 Please note you can only feed them in this designated area – do not try feeding them directly by hand!

 If observing these adorable creatures isn’t enough for you, back towards the main gate you can pay a small fee (400 yen/$4) to hold one of the more tame foxes for a few minutes (under careful watch of the enclosure staff).
 Holding a real fox is certainly not something you can do everyday – it is truly a once in a lifetime experience (and the ultimate selfie opportunity)!

 ‘Fox Village’ is open to visitors in every season.
 However, our recommendation would have to be to visit in winter.
-Whilst it can get a little chilly wandering the enclosure (jackets and gloves recommended) it is worth it to see the foxes’ brightly coloured fur is at its fuzziest and the beautiful contrast against the pure white snow.
+Whilst it can get a little chilly wandering the enclosure (jackets and gloves recommended) it is worth it to see the foxes’ brightly coloured fur at its fuzziest; a beautiful contrast against the pure white snow.